Back to blog

 Tactical CI (tactical intelligence)

 Tactical CI is geared toward short-term needs, helping teams react to competitors’ immediate actions.
 It’s commonly used by sales and marketing teams for real-time insights.
-Investopedia notes that tactical intelligence includes data points like pricing changes, product feature updates, or campaign launches.
+Investopedia notes that tactical intelligence includes data fields like pricing changes, product feature updates, or campaign launches.

-- Tracking marketing roles to detect new campaign efforts or target shifts
+Track marketing roles to detect new campaign efforts or target shifts

-- Creating up-to-date battlecards based on hiring for roles in customer success or business development
+Create up-to-date battlecards based on hiring for roles in customer success or business development

 For optimal results, businesses should integrate both strategic and tactical CI.
 Strategic CI sets the foundation, while tactical CI delivers real-time insights that fine-tune execution.
 By using platforms like CoreSignal, companies can continuously gather public web data to feed both strategic forecasting and tactical decision-making pipelines..
 The most effective programs integrate both to enable real-time agility and long-term resilience.

-Key components of competitive Intelligence
+Key components of competitive intelligence

-Market Intelligence
+Market intelligence

-Competitor Profiling
+Competitor profiling

-Internal sources include CRM data, win/loss analysis, and employee feedback.External sources include public web data (e.g., job postings, reviews, investor reports), third-party databases, and scraping tools.
+Internal sources include CRM data, win/loss analysis, and employee feedback.
+External sources include public web data (e.g., job postings, reviews, investor reports), third-party databases, and scraping tools.
+For example, your sales team's win/loss analysis shows how you perform in direct deals.
+Public data, such as job postings and funding news, can also reveal your competitors' priorities before they are widely known.
+When you combine these sources, you turn scattered information into useful insights.

 How to build a competitive intelligence process?

-Some competitive intelligence examples are listed below.
+Some examples of competitive intelligence are listed below.

 Start by defining the specific outcomes you aim to achieve.
 Are you looking to:

-- Track competitors’ strategic moves?
+• Track competitors’ strategic moves?

-- Identify market entry opportunities?
+• Identify market entry opportunities?

-- Monitor emerging threats or innovations?
+• Monitor emerging threats or innovations?

-- Support sales teams with timely insights?
+• Support sales teams with timely insights?

 Clarity on goals helps you focus your resources and avoid information overload.

-- Company profile: use firmographic data (e.g., size, revenue, employee count) to benchmark competitors and understand their market positioning.
+• Company profile: use firmographic data (e.g., size, revenue, employee count) to benchmark competitors and understand their market positioning.
 This helps in segmenting rivals and spotting fast-growing disruptors.

-- Technology stack: technographic data reveals what tools and platforms your competitors rely on.
+• Technology stack: technographic data reveals what tools and platforms your competitors rely on.
 Knowing their CRM, eCommerce, or analytics solutions uncovers strengths, vulnerabilities, and innovation gaps.

-- Product offering: compare features, pricing tiers, positioning statements, and customer pain points.
+• Product offering: compare features, pricing tiers, positioning statements, and customer pain points.
 This uncovers whitespace opportunities and informs product development or differentiation strategies.

-- Marketing & strategy: examine SEO tactics, paid campaigns, thought leadership content, partnerships, and acquisitions.
+• Marketing & strategy: examine SEO tactics, paid campaigns, thought leadership content, partnerships, and acquisitions.
 This paints a picture of strategic intent and marketing aggressiveness.

-- Market signals: monitor indicators such as job postings, funding rounds, executive hires, and regional expansion.
+• Market signals: monitor indicators such as job postings, funding rounds, executive hires, and regional expansion.
 These often reveal early signs of growth, downsizing, or shifting strategic direction.

-3. Collect data efficiently
+3. Collect competitive intelligence data efficiently

-Use public web data as the foundation—scrape company websites, job boards, social platforms, and product pages.
+Use public web data as the foundation: scrape company websites, job boards, social platforms, and product pages.
 Combine this with competitive research platforms (like SimilarWeb, BuiltWith, or SEMrush) and third-party data providers to scale your efforts.
 Outsourcing to CI specialists or data vendors can accelerate data acquisition while ensuring accuracy.

-4. Analyze & contextualize
+4. Analyze and contextualize competitive intelligence data

 Raw data alone doesn’t drive decisions.
 Context is key.
 Compare competitor metrics against your own benchmarks.
 Look for strategic gaps, emerging threats, or underexplored opportunities.
 Visualize trends over time to forecast trajectories and prioritize actions.

-5. Share with stakeholders
+5. Share competitive intelligence insights with stakeholders

 Insights are only impactful if accessible.
 Distribute your findings in tailored formats for:

-- Marketing: Messaging shifts, competitor campaign strategies
+• Marketing: messaging shifts, competitor campaign strategies

-- Sales: Battlecards, objection handling, prospect intelligence
+• Sales: battlecards, objection handling, prospect intelligence

-- Product Teams: Feature gaps, roadmap direction
+• Product Teams: feature gaps, roadmap direction

-- Leadership: Strategic threats, M&A signals, market trends
+• Leadership: strategic threats, M&A signals, market trends

 Use dashboards, monthly briefs, or collaborative tools like Notion or Confluence for structured visibility.

-You could also establish competitive intelligence programs within your company, accessible to all teams or key stakeholders, and make sure that everyone is up to speed on a business strategy that would help outperform the competition.
+You could also establish competitor intelligence programs within your company, accessible to all teams or key stakeholders, and make sure that everyone is up to speed on a business strategy that would help outperform the competition.

 Best data sources for competitive intelligence